Bhavaani16/predictive_maintenance_agent/README.md

 | watsonx Orchestrate API key | — | From Settings → API Details inside the Orchestrate UI |
 | watsonx Orchestrate instance URL | — | From Settings → API Details inside the Orchestrate UI |

-> **Hackathon users:** Your API key, instance URL, and instance ID are in your credentials pack or on the watsonx Orchestrate UI under **Settings → API Details**.
-Use those — do not use IBM Cloud resource credentials, they are different.
+> **Hackathon users:** Your API key and instance URL are in your credentials pack or under **Settings → API Details** in the watsonx Orchestrate UI.
+Do not use IBM Cloud resource credentials — they are different.

 ---

+## Part 1 — Agent Setup

-## Step 1 — Unzip the project
+### Step 1 — Unzip the project

 ```bash
 unzip FabGuardian.zip